DongqiFu/EvePPR/README.md

 ## Full code for our experiment
 In our research paper, we run three temporal graph alignment scenarios on movielens-1m, bitcoinalpha and wikilens datasets.
 The code can be downloaded from [Google Drive Link](https://drive.google.com/file/d/1S9BTumwhHqbM9UjYzoWZWX6qW3ICn1Jg/view?usp=drive_link) or [this repository](https://github.com/Violet24K/EvePPR-Full).
 The full code contains datasets and saved intermediate data (so that the user can simply np.load/sp.load instead of taking a long time recalculating everything).
-If you're not researching on temporal graph alignment topic, the simplified version in this repo should suffice.
+If you're not researching on temporal graph alignment topics, the simplified version in this repo should suffice.

-The dataset we used in our experiments are processed [movielens-1m](https://github.com/Violet24K/Movielens-1M-Classified), [bitcoinalpha](https://github.com/Violet24K/Bitcoin-Alpha-Classified) and [wikilens](https://github.com/Violet24K/WikiLens-Classified).
+The datasets we used in our experiments are processed [movielens-1m](https://github.com/Violet24K/Movielens-1M-Classified), [bitcoinalpha](https://github.com/Violet24K/Bitcoin-Alpha-Classified) and [wikilens](https://github.com/Violet24K/WikiLens-Classified).

 Code for the baselines within our scenarios can be found in the repositories of this github account: [Violet24K](https://github.com/Violet24K).